 Represents areas east of Hayward, Gordonsville, Myrtle, London, Lyle, Rose Creek and Johnsburg.

-Frank wanted to be a director because he has worked in the electrical industry for over 40 years and wanted to give back to the profession.
-He is serving his 6th year on the Board of Directors.
-When not in the board room, Frank likes to work in his machine shop and is in the process of converting a truck to run on CNG.
+Frank wanted to be a director because he has worked in the electrical industry for over 40 years and wanted to give back to the profession. (retired Electrical Engineer P.E.)
+When not in the board room, Frank likes to work in his machine/welding shop and has converted a F150 truck to run on CNG & gas.
 He also serves on the Board of Trustees for his church.
 Frank and his wife, Marie have three grown children and six grandchildren.
-Frank enjoys exercise classes and biking and speaks fluent Spanish.
-Frank has enjoyed learning more about grid reliability and renewables.
+Frank enjoys exercise classes and biking, and speaks "some" Spanish.
+Frank has installed a "Ground Loop Heat Pump - Geothermal" and enjoys learning more about grid reliability and renewables.

 Joe Pacovsky - District 6